tenzir/tenzir/docs/docs/use-vast/ingest/README.md

-The `json` import format consumes [line-delimited JSON](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON) objects according to a specified schema.
+The `json` import format consumes [line-delimited JSON](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON) objects according to a specified [schema][schemas].
 That is, one line corresponds to one event.
 The object field names correspond to record field names.

 JSON can express only a subset VAST's data model.
 For example, VAST has